Approximately 44 million people in the United States have student loans worth a total of $1.44 trillion, according to Experian.

 Refinancing may be your best option if you already have both a student loan and a mortgage payment that you’re having trouble paying.
 This solution is particularly likely to benefit you if you took out one of these loans during a period of high interest rates.
 As of February 2020, interest rates are fairly close to their historic lows, meaning that you may be able to realize a significant savings by refinancing either your student loan or mortgage.

-Figure's mortgage refinance is a cash-out refinancing, meaning the new mortgage may be for a greater amount than the balance on your current mortgage6.
-Such a refinance can be employed as a strategy to pay off a student loan, because you would receive the difference between your new mortgage and your old mortgage in cash.
+A cash-out refinance can be employed as a strategy to pay off a student loan, because you would receive the difference between your new mortgage and your old mortgage in cash.
 If the interest rate on your mortgage refinance is less than that of your student loan, it might make sense to use the funds from the refinance to pay off the student loan.

 The most important thing to remember about paying off multiple debts at once is that you shouldn’t get discouraged.
 Millions of your peers are in the same boat.
 Through hard work, perseverance and careful planning, others have paid off their loans and emerged debt-free.
 You can do it too.